arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

     -   If number is of the DECIMAL type, the return value must be of the DECIMAL type.
     -   If number is of the STRING type, it is implicitly converted to a value of the DOUBLE type before calculation.
     -   If number is of a data type other than the preceding four types, an error is returned.
-    **Note:** If number of the BIGINT type exceeds the upper limit, a value of the DOUBLE type is returned.
+    **Note:** If number is of the BIGINT type and is greater than the maximum value of the BIGINT type, a value of the DOUBLE type is returned.
 However, the precision may be lost.

 -   Return value